Understanding Dataset Distillation via Spectral Filtering: Introduction

-As the first contribution of our work, we theoretically analyze some representative DD methods, including DM~\cite{DM}, DC~\cite{DC}, MTT~\cite{MTT}, and FrePo~\cite{FRePo}, and summarize them into a spectral filtering framework, termed UniDD, uncovering their commonalities and differences.
-Specifically, these DD methods are all proven to match the feature-feature correlation (FFC) and feature-label correlation (FLC) matrices between the real and synthetic datasets.
-Their difference lies in the filter function applied to the FFC matrix, which changes the eigenvalues of the FFC matrix to target certain frequency components of the FLC matrix.

-Based on the differences in their filtering behaviors, we classify existing DD methods into two categories: low-frequency matching (LFM) and high-frequency matching (HFM).
-Our experimental investigations, detailed in Section~\ref{sec: explain}, demonstrate that LFM-based methods, \eg, DM and DC, capture the global textures, while HFM-based methods, \eg, MTT and FrePo, focus on more fine-grained details.
-Notably, HFM usually outperforms LFM, suggesting that high-frequency information potentially plays a more significant role in achieving superior distillation performance.
+As the first contribution of our work, we theoretically analyze some representative DD methods, including DM~\citep{DM}, DC~\citep{DC}, MTT~\citep{MTT}, and FrePo~\citep{FRePo}, and summarize them into a spectral filtering framework, termed UniDD, uncovering their commonalities and differences.
+Specifically, these DD methods are all proven to match the feature-feature correlation (FFC) and feature-label correlation (FLC) matrices between real and synthetic datasets.
+Their difference lies in the filter function applied to the FFC matrix, which changes the eigenvalues of the FFC matrix to extract certain frequency components of the FLC matrix.
+Based on their filtering behaviors, we classify existing DD methods into low-frequency matching (LFM) and high-frequency matching (HFM).
+Our experimental investigations, detailed in Section~\ref{sec: roles}, demonstrate that LFM-based methods, \eg, DM and DC, tend to learn coarse-grained colors and blur the synthetic images.
+In contrast, HFM-based methods, \eg, MTT and FrePo, focus on fine-grained textures, which have better diversity.